jcurve/jcurve-internal-docker-api-test/README.md

 *That's not a question.*

-**There seems to be another option with respect to mounting/data volumes, seems you can use docker COPY commands to actually copy files/dirs from the working directory of the image into the image itself on build?**
+**There seems to be another option with respect to mounting/data volumes, seems you can use docker ADD/COPY commands to actually copy files/dirs from the working directory of the image into the image itself on build?**

 *As discussed above, this seems to be an antipattern, the data would only be copied into one specific container and is